 “There’s a stranger in my bed.
 There’s a pounding in my head.”
 More than just a catchy Katy Perry song, these lyrics are an awkward reality you probably made fun of at one point.
 But then one day you’re waking up with a stranger, finding your clothes, finding your phone, stealing his last Gatorade and getting out of there as quick as humanly possible.
+And you have no idea how to get rid of a one night stand.

 Sure, there are a lot of songs about waking up next to a rando, but none of them tell you what to do afterwards.
 You might pretend to be asleep for a little or pray that he’ll leave on his own, but as more and more time passes you’re forced to come up with a game plan.
 Check out some tried and true methods.